USS Renville: Peacetime missions

 Operating in the western Pacific, Renville was ordered to Jakarta, Indonesia, in December 1947.
 Renville became Headquarters ship for the U.N.
 Truce Commission that negotiated settlement terms between Indonesian nationalists and Dutch military forces.
 Indonesian and Dutch representatives began meeting aboard Renville in the harbor at Jakarta on 8 December 1947.
 This resulted in the Renville agreement of 17 January 1948.
-After operating off the U.S. West Coast from May 1948 to January 1949, she voyaged to China later in January, and returned from Tsingtao, China 8 February.
+After operating off the U.S. West Coast from May 1948 to January 1949, she voyaged to China later in January, and returned from Qingdao, China 8 February.
 She arrived in San Diego, California 26 February 1949.

 Korean War

 Decommissioned 30 June 1949 at Mare Island, California, Renville recommissioned 5 January 1952 for service in the Korean War.
 Departing San Francisco for the western Pacific 13 November 1952, she shuttled troops between Japan and Korean ports such as Pusan and Inchon.
 After June 1953, she steamed to San Diego.